- Beyond the Design Guidelines, does Gen9 have any additional suggestions?

 - How do I place an order?

 You can submit your sequences to Gen9 via email firstname.lastname@example.org as an attachment.
 Please refer to the Design Guidelines for specific details concerning the gene sequence design.
-The sequences should be transmitted using the Gen9 Sequence Submission Form (zipped Excel file).
+The sequences should be transmitted using the Gen9 Sequence Submission Form (in the left sidebar).
 All polynucleotide construct sequences must be assigned a unique name, and should be transmitted to Gen9 as complete and final.

 - What lengths of synthetic genes can you synthesize?